World Food Day: 7 Ways to Be a Good Steward of the Harvest

 - Learn more.
 Building awareness about hunger and changing weather patterns is an essential step toward positive change.
 Take some time to educate yourself and your community on these issues and the many ways that they are connected to each other.

 - Pray.
 Prayer helps us to be in right relationship, not only with God and our neighbor, but also with all of creation.
-Use CRS’ "Live Mercy: Feed the Hungry" small group faith-sharing resource to help your community reflect on this important issue.
+Use CRS’ "Lead the Way on Hunger: A solidarity prayer service & reflection" resource to help your community reflect on this important issue.
 Or, pray this short prayer before meals to remain mindful of the harvest that we’re called to steward and share.